DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-06-10-the-career-tool-concept.md

 > **Discovery report**: Career journeys are varied and complicated, with variation between structures in LAs.
 Users struggle to understand what’s on offer and how to progress.

 ## Design thinking
 We decided to design a tool that users could use to help them better understand the options available to them.
 The tool was based around the standard .gov question and recommendation patterns.
 Users would answer a series of questions and get a set of recommendations at the end.
-Possible question areas include:
+Possible question areas included:

 - The users current role
 - Their level of experience